JoelCourtney/joelcourtney.github.io/pages/about.md

 title: About
 permalink: about
 ---
-# About me or some shit
+# About me or something

-i dunno uh
+Will fill in eventually.